Galchov/Django-ORM/README.md

     Inside your project directory, create a new virtual environemt that will be used only for this project.
 Named 'venv' (Optional)
     ```bash
-    python -m venv venv
+    python3 -m venv venv
     ```
     The virtual environment must be activated.
 Activation can be confirmed, once (venv) appears at the very left in you shell prompt.
     ```bash
-    venv\Scripts\activate
+    source venv\bin\activate
     ```
     You can see the current packages.
     ```bash
     pip list
     ```
-    If you want to install a new package.
+    To install a new package.
 For more details on packages click [here](https://packaging.python.org/en/latest/tutorials/installing-packages/)
     ```bash
     pip install <package_name>
     ```
-    If you have to install packages from 'requirements.txt' file.
+    To install packages/dependencies from 'requirements.txt' file.
     ```bash
-    py -m pip install -r requirements.txt
+    python3 -m pip install -r requirements.txt
     ```
-    Or if you want, you can also export your packages to 'requirements.txt'.
-(To be used for other projects)
+    Or simply run.
     ```bash
+    pip install -r requirements.txt
+    ```
+    To export already installed packages to 'requirements.txt'.
+(To be used for other projects, for example)
+    ```bash
     pip freeze > requirements.txt
     ```
+    (In case 'pip' is not correctly linked to Python 3, use 'pip3' instead.
+But this is unlikely to happen)

     <br>

 - **Step 4: Install Django**